russellballestrini/russell.ballestrini.net/content/2017-10-08-my-search-for-the-perfect-embeddable-comment-system.rst

     "How long could it take to build a comment system?"  ...

-3 years later, I'm finally ready to share Remarkbox: a hosted comment service that embeds in your pages to keep the conversation in the same place as your content.
+3 years later, I'm finally ready to share Remarkbox: a hosted comment service that **embeds in your pages** to keep the conversation in the same place as your content.

-Remarkbox increases user engagement because it:
+Remarkbox **increases user engagement** because it:

 * enables a visitor to discuss your content right away without needing an account
-* supports Markdown and a realtime *as-the-user-types* preview of the comment
+* supports **Markdown** and a realtime *as-the-user-types* preview of the comment
 * supports deeply nested replies and has a really clean user interface
-* has blazing fast page load speeds

-... and the best part, absolutely **NO ADS!**
+... and the best part - fast page load speeds and absolutely **NO ADS!**

 I'm in the process of hand selecting group of users to help me test.
 Would you be interested in joining a list to hear more about it?